 Amy from 1905 Farmhouse is getting ahead of the game with her Halloween crafting.
 She is sharing her outdoor wooden skeletons sure to please her trick or treaters.

-This rustic centerpiece box was made by Kerri from Mama Dares to DIY
+This rustic centerpiece box was made by Kerri from Mama DIY